Damiennsoh/fleek/README.md

 * In summary, this license grants
 - Permission to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software
 - Permission to permit persons to whom the Software is furnished to do the same and
 - prohibits none, as long as the original copyright notice and permission notice are included in all copies or substantial portions of the Software.
-If you have any questions or concerns about the license, please contact us at psycaro20@gmail.com or mafadusei@gmail.com
+If you have any questions or concerns about the license, please contact us at psyca**ro20@gmail.com or mafadusei@gmail.com

+## Authors:
+*
+*